bayertom/IHFL/readme.md

 	+fc=val

 In our paper, fc refers to the maximum surface complexity (a maximum acceptable notch or protrusion), if the switch -n is enabled.
-The typical value used for point clouds acquired by ALS is 0.01 - 0.05 m.
+The typical value for point clouds acquired by ALS is 0.01 - 0.05 m.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm